ss15543/transport-efficiency-analysis/README.md

-# transport-efficiency-analysis
- Repository for NYC transport efficiency analysis
+This repository is for transport efficiency analysis condusted on the motor vehicle collision data for New York City.

 # Data Ingestion
  Name: Motor Vehicle Collisions-Crashes